E-mu 20K: Specifications

 The 130 nm, 51 million transistors audio processor operates at 400 MHz and its computational power is estimated at 10,000 MIPS, which is about 24 times higher than the estimated performance of its predecessor – the Audigy processor.
 E-MU 20K features the Quartet DSP, a set of 4 identical digital signal processors interconnected with a wide ring bus.

 The CA20K1 chip is a slave processor which requires a host CPU to control it.
 The CA20K2 adds an embedded RISC processor which controls the audio part; this configuration safeguards against the audio latency of its PCI Express interface.
 20K2 also has more I/O ports, a DDR SDRAM memory interface, and a built-in Universal Audio Architecture component.

 A big improvement in the X-Fi DSP over the previous Audigy design, is the complete overhaul of the resampling engine on the card.
 The previous Audigy cards had their DSPs locked at 48 kHz/16-bit, meaning any content that didn't match this format had to be resampled on the card in hardware, which resulted in serious intermodulation distortion.
 For the X-Fi, Creative completely rewrote the resampling engine and dedicated more than half of the power of the DSP to the process, resulting in a very clean resample.
-Furthermore, in "Audio Creation mode" with "bit-matched playback" option, the X-Fi can work with real 44,100 Hz sample rate without any kind of resampling or other signal processing.
+In addition, X-Fi on the PCI bus can operate at a frequency of 44.1 kHz, in all modes of operation of the card, and X-Fi on the PCI-E bus can operate in the "Audio Creation Mode" mode at any of the frequencies (44.1, 48, 88.2, 96 kHz), and in the modes "Game Mode" and "Entertainment Mode" are only on frequencies (88.2, 96 kHz), since disabling the frequency multiplier on X-Fi PCI-E is blocked by the manufacturer, moreover, the 88.2 kHz frequency has been removed from the Windows mixer, but is supported in ASIO and the device as a whole.